Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 for XƎLATEX and LuaLATEX

-XƎLATEX and LuaLATEX let you use all your system fonts (those that came preinstalled with your computer and your non-TEX software) as well as the ones that came with your TEX distribution.
-There is one small piece of preparation to do, the very first time you use LATEX: index them (properly speaking, cache them) for fast access.
-After that, you only need to re-index them if you buy or download a new font.
+XƎLATEX and LuaLATEX let you use all your system fonts — those that came preinstalled with your computer and your other (non-TEX) software — as well as the ones that came with your TEX distribution.
+There is one small piece of preparation to do, the very first time you use LATEX: index them (properly speaking, cache their locations) for fast access.
+After that, you only need to re-index them if you buy or download a new font or typeface.

-Without this indexing, you can still use your system fonts in LATEX documents but you would have to type in where to find each font file every time, which is tedious.
+Without this indexing, you can still use your system fonts in LATEX documents but you would have to type in where to find each font file (the full path and file name) every time, which is extremely tedious.

 There are four places where fonts are usually installed on Linux TEX systems: